Emre Mor: Olympiacos (loan)

 On 31 January 2020, Olympiacos confirmed the signing of Mor, on loan from Celta Vigo for the remainder of the 2019–20 season.
 Olympiacos would pay Celta Vigo a loan fee of €410,000 and Galatasaray would cover €290,000 from the contract.
 Celta Vigo had announced that the deal provided for a compulsory purchase by Olympiacos at the end of the 2019–20 season if specific player goals were met, as agreed between the two clubs, indicated that the compulsory purchase option was set at €4,000,000 and this amount would be paid by the Greek side Mor plays at least half of Olympiacos' matches before the end of the season, with a future resale rate for the Spanish club between 10% and 20%.

 Fatih Karagümrük (loan)

 On 26 August 2021, Mor returned to Turkey to join Süper Lig side Fatih Karagümrük on a season-long loan deal.
 On 18 March 2022, Mor scored his first hat-trick against Kayserispor.

 Fenerbahçe

 On 2 July 2022, Mor joined Fenerbahçe on a permanent transfer, signing a three-year contract.

 Return to Fatih Karagümrük (loan)

-On 1 January 2024, Fenerbahçe announced that Mor signed a contract with his old club Fatih Karagümrük for the latter half of the 2023-24 Süper Lig season with no option to make the move permanent.
+On 1 January 2024, Fenerbahçe announced that Mor signed a contract with his old club Fatih Karagümrük for the latter half of the 2023–24 Süper Lig season with no option to make the move permanent.

+NEC

+On 20 July 2026, following a trial, Mor signed a two-year contract with Eredivisie club NEC.
+He made his debut on 4 August, coming on as a substitute in a goalless away draw with his former club Olympiacos in the third qualifying round of the UEFA Champions League.
+His league debut followed four days later in a 2–1 home defeat by Telstar.

+On 11 August, Mor scored his first goal for the club, an extra-time winner in the return leg against Olympiacos that sealed a 2–1 win and took NEC through to the play-off round.
+Earlier in the same match, he had been due to replace the injured Sami Ouaissa but was held on the touchline for several minutes because he was unable to remove an earring, which match officials would not allow him to cover; the delay drew criticism in the media and from his coach, Dick Schreuder.